-In addition to the vulva, genital eczema frequently affects the skin around the opening of the anus and the skin between the cheeks of the buttocks (perianal eczema).
-There are other causes of red, sore skin, such as yeast infections and sexually transmitted infections (STIs), which might need to be ruled out by your doctor.
+Genital eczema frequently affects the penis, scrotum, groin, the skin around the opening of the anus and the skin between the cheeks of the buttocks (perianal eczema).
+There are other causes of red, sore skin, such as fungal and yeast infections and sexually transmitted infections (STIs), which might need to be ruled out by your doctor.
 Your GP might also refer you to dermatology, particularly if allergic contact dermatitis is suspected or diagnosis is uncertain.
-Some dermatology departments have dedicated vulval clinics with female dermatologists, who will examine you and may take a biopsy (a small sample of skin from your vulva to confirm diagnosis).

 If you have genital eczema, it is not always possible to discover the cause, although sometimes it can be due to a contact allergy.
 However, genital skin can be particularly prone to irritation because of sweating, tight clothing, and friction between skin surfaces.
-Soaps, bubble baths, shower gels, talcum powder, baby/hygiene/feminine wipes, perfumes, personal deodorants, haemorrhoid preparations, antiseptics such as Dettol, Savlon and TCP, and similar products can also trigger eczema.
+Soaps, bubble baths, shower gels, talcum powder, moist toilet tissue/wipes, aftershave, personal deodorants, haemorrhoid preparations, antiseptics such as Dettol, Savlon and TCP, and similar products can also trigger eczema.
 Urine and faeces are especially irritating to the skin, and incontinence always makes any genital condition worse and harder to treat.
 If you are incontinent of urine, faeces, or both, discuss this with your doctor or nurse, who can refer you to specialist teams.
-Trying to manage the problem with wipes, sanitary protection or pads may make the eczema worse.
+Trying to manage the problem with wipes or pads may make the eczema worse.
 Don't feel embarrassed about it.